bite-your-idols/Gamestarter/README.md

 .

 #### Emulationstation:
 If you use ssh method and you choose advanced installation (2) you will get Emulationstation front end.
-It can be launched using its own addon located under Program files > Gamestarter: Emulationstation
+It can be launched using its own addon located under Program Addons > Gamestarter: Emulationstation
 ![screenshot-emulationstation-](https://github.com/bite-your-idols/gamestarter-openelec/raw/master/assets/screenshot-emulationstation.png)

 You can customize system lists editing /storage/emulators/emulationstation/es_systems.cfg file